zdimon/just-dating/README.md

-# Создание социальной сети знакомств.
+# Dating social network.

-## Базовый функционал.
+## Basic functions.

-Упрощенная регистрация пользователей через форму и соц. сети.
+Simple registration by form and Google Auth.

-Редактирование профиля и загрузка медиа-контента (фото, видео) с диска и с камеры.
+Editing profile and downloading media content.

-Формирование постов блога.
+Creating blog posts with media.

-Чат с пользователями противоположного пола. Обмен сообщениями, смайликами и медиа-контентом.
+Real-time chating with the people online.

-Видео-аудио трансляция с использованием WebRTC.
+Video-audio broadcasting via WebRTC.

-Просмотр пользователей в онлайне и контакт листа в чате.
+Browsing people online and contact list on the chat page.

-Получение уведомлений о лайках, комментариях, сообщениях и т.д.
+Geting the different types of notifications about new messages, likes and others.

-Поиск профилей.
+Profile searching.

-## Коммерческий функционал
+## Commertial functions.

-Пополнение счета мужчиной.
+Replanishing account of a male.

-Снятие кредитов за различные услуги (чат, просмотр приватных фото и видео и т.д.)
+Charging credits for different services like chat, private photo and so on.

-Просмотр истории платежей.
+History of payments.

-Начисление коммисионных девушке с платежей мужчины.
+Comission for femails.

-## Архитектура.
+## Architecture.

-Проект будет монолитным и содержать как фронтенд так и бекенд в одном репозитории.
+Project will be a monolite and contains backend and frontend in one repo.

-### Фронтенд Angular (JS TypeScript).
+### Frontend Angular (JS TypeScript).

-1. Приложение под web
+1. web app (pure Angular)

-2. Приложение под моб. устройство (Ionic)
+2. mobile app (Ionic)

-### Бекенд Python.
+### Backend Python.

-Django Rest Framework
+Django Rest Framework - for the REST API

-Django channels
+Django channels - for the web-sockets

-WebRTC
+WebRTC - for the broadcasting